.wpb_animate_when_almost_visible { opacity: 1; }

 Available operators:

-• $in: selects items where the value of a field equals any value in the specified array
+• $in: Selects items where the field value matches any value in the array.

-• $nin: selects items where the value of a field is not equal any value in the specified array
+• $nin: Selects items where the field value does not match any value in the array.

-will return all bills with a type different than creditNote.
+Example: To retrieve bills with a type other than creditNote:

 Example: